SoobinJung1013/SoobinJung1013.github.io/_pages/about.md

 love reading books.
 Of course, studying.

 Also love to write because i have too many thoughts.
 And i like observing others as mush as writing.
 I think... i enjoy difficult situations.
-Maybe it's because i know that the extreme conditions that can test my abilities will improve me.
+Maybe that's because i know that the extreme conditions that can test my abilities will improve me.
 It's hard, but it's harder for me to stay the same without growing up.
-No matter what the reason is, i will keep moving forward. ... maybe that's my destiny.
+Anyway no matter what the reason is, i will keep moving forward. ... maybe that's my destiny.